SyedMuhammadHamza/Handwritten-Digit-Recognizer/README.md

 * DNN:  98.45% test accuracy
 * CNN:  99.25% test accuracy

+The CNN model outperformed the DNN on the test and validation sets, hence I used the CNN model for Productionization

 # Productionization
 In this step, I built a flask API endpoint that was hosted on a local webserver